 Handicapping horse races is a labor-intensive task that I find enjoyable, challenging, and, at times, very profitable.
 For a minimal risk-versus-reward investment, I’ll take the guesswork and intimidation out of handicapping in order to give you a clear picture of how the action will unfold.

-In 2020, I gave out 576 winners from 2,072 races on a circuit that encompasses Gulfstream Park, Keeneland, Churchill Downs, Ellis Park, and Kentucky Downs in addition to the Triple Crown and Breeders’ Cup races—both stand-alone series—for a cumulative top-pick win percentage of 28 percent and an in the money strike rate of 61 percent.
+In 2021, I gave out 656 winners from 2,200 races on a circuit that encompasses Gulfstream Park, Keeneland, Churchill Downs, Ellis Park, and Kentucky Downs in addition to the Triple Crown and Breeders’ Cup races—both stand-alone series—for a cumulative top-pick win percentage of 30 percent, an in the money strike rate of 62 percent, and a return on investment of $1.64 for each $2 wagered on its top picks for the year.